Jet Airways: Restart

 In 2020, entrepreneur Murari Lal Jalan and asset management firm Kalrock, part of the Fritsch Group, purchased Jet Airways with a view to restart air operations.
 It was expected that Jet Airways II would take to the skies in 2022 as a full-service domestic airline with a fleet of six aircraft.
 On 20 May 2022, Jet Airways received its air operator's certificate.
 However, flights did not resume in 2022, and the company did not renew its air operator's certificate in 2023, leading to speculations that the resuscitation stalled.

 In August 2023, it was reported that Jet Airways has lost its IATA code, 9W, after all flights were grounded for over four years.
 A Jet Airways spokesperson stated that the IATA code is "currently under preservation with IATA," until operations are recommenced.
 As of September 2023, Jet Airways was expected to restart operations by the end of 2024, with Jalan-Kalrock's ownership retained.

 Liquidation

 The Supreme Court ordered the liquidation of the airline—officially Jet Airways (India) Ltd.—on 7 November 2024.
 The SC overturned the decision of the National Company Law Appellate Tribunal to transfer Jet Airways to the Jalan-Kalrock Consortium (JKC) and upheld the State Bank of India-led team of creditors' appeal that "the consortium had failed to meet the initial financial commitments required in the resolution plan."

 The main institutional shareholders included Punjab National Bank (26%), Etihad Airways (24%), and Jet's original promoters (25%), according to the analysis.
 At the current market valuation of ₹386.69 crore, retail shares in the airline amount to roughly ₹74.6 crore.
+The airline started proceedings with the sale of three B777s and six engines to Access aviation, a Malta-based creditor of the airline.